iboard/wat/README.md

   * Modified: the behavior of omniauth-twiter and user-model to use name as a mongo-key
   * Add:      omniauth for Facebook, Google, Identity, LinkedIn, OpenID, 37signals
   * Added:    Some specs
+  * Added:    Twitter bootstrap
+  * Modified: User can have more authentications
+  * Added:    Spork support.
+Rake always runs with --drb

 Installation
 ============